zzhangjii/learning-library/workshops/LabGuide100ProvisionAnATPDatabase.md

 ![](./images/100/Picture100-34.jpeg)

-#### Subscribe to new database software licenses and the database cloud service: Your cloud service instance should inslude databsae license.
+#### Subscribe to new database software licenses and the database cloud service: Your cloud service instance should inslude database license.
 This is an all-inclusive cost and you do not need to bring any additional licenses to cloud.

 ![](./images/100/Picture100-35.jpeg)